-A Celebration of Women Writers provides a comprehensive listing of links to on-line information about women writers.
-It also develops on-line editions of works by women writers.
+A Celebration of Women Writers provides a comprehensive listing of links to online information about women writers.
+It also develops online editions of works by women writers.

-Oxford Text Archive, an archive of literary texts, is maintained by Oxford University Computing Services.
+The Oxford Text Archive, an archive of literary texts, is maintained by Oxford University Computing Services.

 The Contemporary Women’s Writing Network (CWWN) is an online forum that promotes research and exchange of ideas among those interested in contemporary women’s writing.

-Middlebrow: An Interdisciplinary Transatlantic Research Network, an “AHRC-funded project that provides a focus for research on th loaded and disreputable term ‘middlebrow’ and the areas of cultural production it purports to represent.
+Middlebrow: An Interdisciplinary Transatlantic Research Network, an “AHRC-funded project that provides a focus for research on the loaded and disreputable term ‘middlebrow’ and the areas of cultural production it purports to represent.
 The network is both transatlantic and interdisciplinary.”